Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

   data.makeIndependent();

-data sharing is thread-safe, thus it is perfectly allowed to create shares of (parts of) the data object in several threads.
-However, we have to stress, and you have to be aware off, that the dataset class does not guard one from xhangs to the individual batches or single elemnts. changing an element in one instanc of the data object will change the respective elemnts in all other containers as well.
+Data sharing is thread-safe, thus it is perfectly fine to create shares of (parts of) the data object in several threads.
+However, it has to be stressed that the dataset class does not guard one from changes to the individual batches or single elements.
+Changing an element in one instance of the data object will change the respective elements in all other containers as well.

 Data as a collection of batches
 *******************************

-As outlined above, the Data class stores the points internally as batches and is therefore optimized for using these batchs directly instad of accessing the single points.
-Therefore this part of the tutorial will explain, how the dataset provides access to the batches as well as common usage patterns.
+As outlined above, the Data class stores the points internally as batches and is therefore optimized for using these batches directly instad of accessing the single points.
+Therefore this part of the tutorial will explain how the dataset provides access to the batches as well as common usage patterns.

-The first thing to note is, that the dataset itself does not provide direct access using iterators or other stl-compatible means.
+The first thing to note is that the dataset itself does not provide direct access using iterators or other stl-compatible means.
 This is done to prevent confusion with the element methods (e.g. a size() method could be either interpreted as returning the number of batches or the number of elements).
 However an